vejnoe/weather-in-your-calendar/README.md

 - A calendar application that supports .ical
 - A system the supports Unicode 7+ *(Released: 2014 June 16)*

-*These are the emojis used so fare:*
+*These are the emojis used so far:*

 #### Emojis in Event Title